UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 ```

 3. Once we have obtained our desired rows and the column which we are
-    editing, we assign a value to the row meeting the condition ( a
+    editing, we assign a value to the row meeting the condition (a
-    “True” value)
+    “True” value):

 <!-- end list -->